On this page

-If you have any concerns about your child and feel you could benefit from some support via any of our other programmes during the outbreak, please do speak to your health visitor or another practitioner who is working with you and your child.
+If you need any support or have any questions, please speak to a member of children's centre staff, your health visitor or other practitioner who is working with you and your child.

-To speak to the health visiting team in Merton during the Covid-19 outbreak, please call 03300 539 264 for confidential health advice and support, available every day from 9.00am - 5.00pm
+To speak to the Health Visiting Team, please call 03300 539 264 for confidential health advice and support.
+They are available every day from 9.00am to 5.00pm

-Child Health Development Checks and Breast Feeding Support continue to be offered at children's centres in Merton.
-Please contact your Health Visitor for details on 03300 539264
+Child Health Development Checks and breast feeding support are offered at children's centres in Merton.
+Please contact your health visitor for details on 03300 539 264

-Midwifery appointments are also currently continuing.
+Midwifery appointments take place at children’s centres.
 Please contact your midwife for details